 - Spawn Termagants: Create a unit of 10 Termagants with Fleshborers or replace up to 10 Termagants with Fleshborers to a Termagant unit within 6 inches.

-- Psyker: You get 1 powersplus smite, can cast 1 power and deny 1.
+- Psyker: You get 1 power plus smite, can cast 1 power and deny 1.

 So the real money here is what the Tervigon has done since it first debuted, so long ago.
 The big bug is just a giant incubator for Termagants, and so the Tervigon is designed to work with a swarm of the little ones, replacing their losses as well as providing a nice shooting buff.
 You can save a bit of points and still get a lot of efficiency out of a unit of 30 Termagants with 20 Devourers and 10 Fleshborers as you save points by not taking all 30 devourers, but you have basically chaff wounds in the unit itself to absorb fire that are replaced each turn.
 Of course, any dedicated fire will likely kill more than 10 Termagants, but then having layered buffs like a Venomthrope/Malanthrope and Leviathan Hive Fleet for the 6+ Feel No Pain save can make a Termagant unit far more durable than it may seem.
 Of course, the big penalty is still here, namely that the Tervigon does damage to Termagants near it when it dies, and while it is now a beefy T8, W14 tank, it lacks an invulnerable save, and it is a big model, so it is easy to get shots off on it.

 The best use of the Tervigon is as a force multiplier for one of my favorite entries in the codex, the humble Termagant.
 The reroll 1s to hit aura for shooting is nice for the Termagants who specialize in high volume fire when given Devourers, so that extra 8% to hit pairs quite nicely with up to 90 shots.
 Throw in that Termagants self-buff for a reroll 1s to wound, and you have a nice little firebase that is great at whittling down other chaff units.
 It also lets you take a very shooty unit outside of the Kronos hive fleet, so you can rock Leviathan for an extra 6+ Feel No Pain style save on both the Gants and the Tervi, making them just a bit more annoying to shift.
 You can also rock this synergy well with Jormungandr for a 2+ save Tervigon, which is a 5+ against a Lascannon.
 Leviathan is a bit more consistent damage mitigation as it also works on mortal wounds, but Jormungandr gives more deployment tricks.
+Kraken is excellent for Chamelonic Skin, giving the Tervigon a -1 to hit that also stacks with the Venomthrope/Malanthrope, giving the most protection to our big mama with a -2 to hit.
+That can really make a Tervigon hard to shift.
 Hydra is also not a bad choice here as while it does not directly benefit Tervi, it certainly makes the Termagants even better.
-Being able to pump out up to 90 S4 shots that reroll 1s to hit and to wound, and then charge in for 30 attacks that hit on a rerollable 4+ makes the Termagant a create chaff killer, all while also being great chaff itself!
+Being able to pump out up to 90 S4 shots that reroll 1s to hit and to wound, and then charge in for 30 attacks that hit on a rerollable 4+ makes the Termagant a great chaff killer, all while also being great chaff itself!
 The Tervigon just turns these little guys up just a little higher while providing precious Synapse.
 Let’s not forget sweet stratagems like Caustic Blood as being able to replace losses on a unit that shoots and can cause mortal wounds when it dies in melee is just super awesome for a chaff screen.
 Really, Termagants make some of the best chaff in the game, even with just Fleshborers, and being able to heal a unit makes them even stronger.

-In terms of defense, Kraken isn’t too bad for the super fun Relic of Chamelonic Skin for a nice -1 to hit.
-This does stack with the Malanthrope, and now you have a big beasty that is -2 to hit.
-That definitely changes the math on even Guilliman’s gunline, and that makes those 14 wounds go even farther.
-You can also make the Tervigon your Warlord and give them the sweet Adaptive Biology Warlord Trait for reducing incoming damage by 1.
+In terms of defense, you can also make the Tervigon your Warlord and give them the sweet Adaptive Biology Warlord Trait for reducing incoming damage by 1.
 Coupled with Kraken and a Malanthrope, that is some serious defense, and now we are at the point where shooting at the Tervigon becomes more of a waste of your opponent’s resources than any tactical advantage.
-Heck, if you really want to ensure that the Tervigon does not die, you can throw on Catalyst too for the 5+ Feel No Pain, and now, that Tervigon isn’t going anywhere.
+Heck, if you really want to ensure that the Tervigon does not die, you can throw on Catalyst too for the 5+ Feel No Pain, and now, that Tervigon isn’t going anywhere without some serious, if not all, of your opponent’s firepower.

 I’d avoid going Kronos with the Tervigon as the Tervigon’s main benefit to buff Termagants, and the buff becomes redundant.
 Really, you want to look at Leviathan, Jormungandr, and Kraken.